noabm18/noabm18/README.md

 Wilson-lines uses Monte Carlo simulation to handle a difficult quantum field theory problem.

-Penta-on-Light-Front is my most recent paper and used an AI solution to solve an extremely complex set of differential equations.
+Penta-on-Light-Front is my most recent paper and used an AI solution to solve a complex set of differential equations.